sjoerdvandommelen/id5415/collections/_id5415/1-1-self-study.md

 TODO full self-study

-# Connected Products
+# Prototyping Connected Products

+<span class="mdi mdi-text-box-outline"></span> Reading (30 minutes)

 In this course, we refer to connected products as any physical entities with the ability to send or receive information through the Internet, in a direct way.
 It is a touchpoint between the physical and the digital world.

-The term 'Thing' is commonly used to encapsulate the technologies

-Clair Rowland distinguishes 4 type of them[^1]:
+The term 'Thing' is commonly used to encapsulate the technology enabling physical entities to have a digital manifestation.
+Clair Rowland distinguishes 4 types of Thing [1]:

 Multipurpose computer => examples...
 Specialised embedded devices => examples...